Mobile Search Menu

 What you won't see in the ingredients list are added dairy, soy, gluten, or emulsifiers.

-The bars are also vegan, non-GMO, and never processed with alkali, a soluble salt obtained from the ashes of plants and consisting largely of potassium or sodium carbonate.
-When you alkalize the cacao (a process invented in Holland, so it's known as the Dutch process), a substantial portion of it gets stripped of its antioxidants, substances that may protect you from heart disease.
+The chocolate bars are also vegan, non-GMO, and never processed with alkali, a soluble salt obtained from the ashes of plants and consisting largely of potassium or sodium carbonate.
+When you alkalize the cacao (a process invented in Holland, so it's known as the Dutch process), a substantial portion of it gets stripped of its antioxidants, which are known to protect you from heart disease.
 These same antioxidants are also found in fruits, vegetables, whole grains, nuts, seeds, herbs, and spices.

 To get the full benefits of dark chocolate, the bars need to be made with 70% or 80% cacao.
 Like tea, berries, and red wine, unprocessed cocoa and dark chocolates made from it are rich in potent polyphenol antioxidants.
-The polyphenols in cocoa may help lower your bad cholesterol (LDL) when eaten with other foods, like nuts.
-In fact, the darkest chocolates are known to offer more of these antioxidants than such super foods as blueberries and acai berries.
+The polyphenols in cocoa may help lower bad cholesterol (LDL) when eaten with other foods, like nuts.
+The darkest chocolates are known to offer more of these antioxidants than such super foods as blueberries and acai berries.

 Who can produce such a fine chocolate bar?

-For nearly 15 years, chocolate was a top-selling product for Vital Choice, but it stopped offering the tasty treat due to a supplier issue.
+For nearly 15 years, chocolate was a top-selling product at Vital Choice, but the brand stopped offering the tasty treat due to a supplier issue.
 After a two-year break, it found a new supplier that meticulously handcrafts chocolate from bean to bar.
 Now we cannot tell you its name because, like the recipe, it's top secret.
-Just know that this new supplier "stands for all the aspects we want out of our chocolate," Carlstrom says.
+Just know, this new supplier "stands for all the aspects we want out of our chocolate," Carlstrom says.

 Washington State isn't known for its cacao fields, so the supplier works with producers in three countries: Dominican Republic, Peru, and Uganda.
 Once all the cacao is secured, it's brought to their 8,000-square-foot factory for roasting, winnowing (the process of removing the outer shell from the cocoa beans), pre-refining, refining, and conching, which is the final stage of chocolate production when the texture and flavors are added, including, in this case, the embossing of a cross section of a cocoa bean on each piece.